 - Season with salt and ground black pepper to taste.

 What other kind of seasoning could I use?

 I have basil growing in my sunroom right now but I wouldn’t think twice about using dried basil or dried Italian seasoning on these.
 Personally, I think I could just about get by with Italian seasoning as the only herb in my kitchen.
 I even get the stuff that is 50 cents to a dollar a bottle.

-If you’d rather not cook it under the broiler like I do, you can just put it in a 500 degree oven for 5-7 minutes.
+If you’d rather not cook them under the broiler as I do, you can just put them in a 500-degree oven for 5-7 minutes.

 Your attitude is the aroma of your heart.
-If your attitude stinks, it means you’re heart isn’t right.
+If your attitude stinks, it means your heart isn’t right.

 ~Facing The Giants film